The Corporate Tax Planning Law Review: Monaco

 Pursuant to Article 15 of the Ordinance 3,152, Monegasque corporations (SAMs) may benefit from a participation exemption regime in respect of dividends received from subsidiaries that take the form of limited liability companies or corporations whose shares are nominative, whether the limited liability companies or corporations are established in Monaco or abroad.
 Under the participation exemption regime, dividends received from these subsidiaries are:

-- 95 per cent exempt if the parent company held at least 50 per cent of the share capital of the subsidiary for at least two years at the time the dividend is paid;
+- 95 per cent exempt if the parent company has held at least 50 per cent or more of the share capital of the subsidiary for at least two years at the time the dividend is paid;

-- 90 per cent exempt if the parent company held at least 35 per cent of the share capital of the subsidiary for at least two years at the time the dividend is paid; and
+- 90 per cent exempt if the parent company has held at least 35 per cent and less than 50 per cent of the share capital of the subsidiary for at least two years at the time the dividend is paid; and

-- 80 per cent exempt if the parent company held at least 20 per cent of the share capital of the subsidiary for at least two years at the time the dividend is paid.
+- 80 per cent exempt if the parent company has held at least 20 per cent and less than 35 per cent of the share capital of the subsidiary for at least two years at the time the dividend is paid.

 No tax credit is granted in respect of any foreign withholding tax withheld on dividends benefiting from the participation exemption.

-Under Article 9 of the Ordinance 3,152, interest incurred on loans granted by a company to its direct shareholders is subject to an interest rate limitation, pursuant to which the portion of the interest calculated at a rate exceeding by two points the legal interest rate published by the French Central Bank is not deductible from the taxable income.
+Under Article 9 of the Ordinance 3,152, interest incurred on loans granted to a company by its direct shareholders is subject to an interest rate limitation, pursuant to which the portion of the interest calculated at a rate exceeding by two points the legal interest rate published by the French Central Bank is not deductible from the taxable income.

-In addition to this interest rate limitation, interest served by a company to its direct controlling shareholders incurred on the portion of the loan exceeding half of the amount of the share capital of the company is not deductible.
+In addition to this interest rate limitation, interest served by a company to its direct controlling shareholders incurred on the portion of the loan exceeding half of the amount of the share capital of the company is not deductible for tax purposes.

 More generally, as from fiscal years opening on or after 1 January 2019, the deduction of net financial expenses is subject to a new general deduction limitation.
 Deductible financial expenses are capped at the higher of the following amounts: